Quintus Caecilius Metellus Nepos (consul 57 BC)

+Family

+Nepos was a member of the powerful, plebeian gens Caecilia.
+He was the son of another Quintus Caecilius Metellus Nepos and Licinia Prima.
+His paternal grandfather was Quintus Caecilius Metellus Balearicus.
+Nepos had two siblings.
+An older brother Quintus Caecilius Metellus Celer, the consul of 60 BCE.
+Through his mother's first marriage to Pontifex Maximus Quintus Mucius Scaevola he was the half-brother of Mucia Tertia the later wife of Pompey the Great.

 Early career

 Nepos' first recorded public activity was to bring charges in 72 BC against Gaius Scribonius Curio, who was a family rival.
 The trial was squashed when Curio responded with countercharges and both men backed down.
 Legal manoeuvres of this sort were common in the late republic and indicate growing factionalism through the 70s BC.
 Metellus Nepos was a lieutenant (legate) of Pompey in the campaign against the pirates in the Mediterranean for 67–66 BC.
 There, he commanded naval forces and men on the coast from Lycia to Phoenicia.
-Like his brother, Quintus Caecilius Metellus Celer, he served in the Third Mithridatic War against Mithridates VI of Pontus and Tigranes the Great of Armenia, taking Damascus in Syria in 64 and leaving Pompey's army for Rome the next year to stand for the tribunate as a Pompeian ally.
+Like his brother, Metellus Celer, he served in the Third Mithridatic War against Mithridates VI of Pontus and Tigranes the Great of Armenia, taking Damascus in Syria in 64 and leaving Pompey's army for Rome the next year to stand for the tribunate as a Pompeian ally.

 Nepos was elected in 63 BC for the plebeian tribunate; he served alongside Cato the Younger that year.
 After his accession to office in December 63, he attacked Cicero – then-consul – for his illegal execution of the Catilinarian conspirators.
 He tried to indict Cicero on charges of murder, but the senate passed an amnesty for the consul and then threatened to declare any potential prosecutor a public enemy.
 In January 62 BC, Nepos attempted to force through a bill to recall Pompey from the war against Mithridates to assume command of the war against Catiline's remaining forces in Etruria.
 In doing so, he ignored the compulsory waiting period between a bill's promulgation and assembly of a vote.
 Nepos likely heard from his brother – Metellus Celer, then proconsul in Cisalpine Gaul, – that Catiline would imminently be defeated by Antonius Hybrida's forces in northern Italy.